apollo0102/apollo0102/README.md

 Senior Full Stack | Blockchain Developer

 I have 8+ years of experience in web and blockchain development using several modern frameworks like React, Typescript, Solidity and Rust.
 I have worked on a variety of projects at several companies.
 I have been an important problem solver in the teams and never failed to deliver quality work with my hard work and problem-solving skills.
 I always care about user-friendliness and the performance of my products.
 Working with me is like having a true partner.
-I look forward to starting a long and ending relationship with you.
 I sincerely hope to work with innovate and creative team at any time, as only remote role.

 Total Professional Experience - 8 years
 - Blockchain - 5+ years